jspinak/brobot/docs/docs/04-testing/unit-testing.md

 - Use `brobot.screenshot.path` for screenshot configuration
 - Use `brobot.mock.time-*` properties for mock timing configuration

-See [ActionOptions to ActionConfig Migration](../03-core-library/migration/actionoptions-to-actionconfig.md) for complete migration guide.
+See [Upgrading to Latest](../03-core-library/migration/upgrading-to-latest.md) for complete migration guide.

 ## Best Practices